nargesr/modelAD_piplines/long_read/kallisto-lr.md

 ## Quantification

-### Run kallisto on bulk long read data
+### Run Kallisto on bulk long-read data

-This script will generate and submitt separete jobs for each sample to run lr-kallisto on bulk long read data to generate transcript-level count and tpm matrices:
+This script will generate and submit separete jobs for each sample to run lr-Kallisto on bulk long read data to generate transcript-level count and tpm matrices:

 ```bash
 #!/bin/sh